Contact TAS

 Where’s my refund?
 Can you help get it to me faster?

 TAS can assist with refund issues after the IRS published processing timeframe has passed.
-If that date has passed and you are experiencing a hardship, contact TAS office to see what options you have.
+If that date has passed and you are experiencing a hardship, you can get more information from our Tax Tip: Where’s my Refund, or contact your local TAS office to see what options you have.

 Sign up to receive updates on the latest tax relief and tax law changes, Blogs from the National Taxpayer Advocate, and TAS announcements.